jamiebull1/geomeppy/README.md

 GeomEppy is a scripting language for use with Eppy, which in turn is a scripting language for EnergyPlus IDF files and output files.

-GeomEppy aims to provide a simple Python API for actions such as:
+GeomEppy provides a simple Python API for actions on an Eppy IDF object:

 - Intersecting surfaces

 `geomeppy.intersect_idf_surfaces(idf)  # intersects all surfaces`

 - Matching surfaces

 `geomeppy.match_idf_surfaces(idf)  # sets boundary conditions of surfaces`

-- Adding windows to external walls `geomeppy.set_wwr(idf, wwr=0.25)  # set a WWR of 25%`
+- Adding windows to external walls

+`geomeppy.set_wwr(idf, wwr=0.25)  # set a WWR of 25%`

+- Viewing a simple 3D representation of an IDF

+`geomeppy.view_idf(idf)  # shows a zoomable, rotatable transparent model`

+Still to come:
+- Automated creation of IDF geometry
 - Scaling and rotating buildings and blocks
-- Automated creation of IDF geometry
+- Geometry validation and correction
+- Geometry simplification
+- Geometry visualisation